 The “Book-It Style”

-Jane and Myra honed a theatre technique that became known as the Book-It Style.
+Jane and Myra honed a narrative theatre technique that became known as the Book-It Style.
 Their script adaptations honored the source material by using the written text as it was seen in the literature.
 This meant utilizing narration as a theatrical convention or transforming it into dialogue between characters.

 Finding a Home